-Pupils with learning differences either Additional Educational Needs (AEN) or Students of Determination (SoD) are assessed on the basis of their commitment to fulfilling their academic potential and developing as a well-rounded member of the College.
-When necessary, the Inclusion team are called upon to make sure we have the support in place required to meet the pupil's needs and that the College has suitable structures to help the pupil reach their full potential.
+The entry assessment process for students of determination focuses on identifying strengths and challenges to learning, including strategies that will contribute to the pupil's success.
+Pupils are assessed on the basis of their commitment to fulfilling their academic potential and developing as a well-rounded member of the College.
+When necessary, the Inclusion team are called upon to make sure we have the support and structures in place to meet the pupil's needs and help them reach their full potential.
+Admission priority will be given to students of determination who have siblings already enrolled at Brighton College Dubai.

-Additional assessments may be administered by the Inclusion team with the permission of parents where there is doubt over a prospective pupil's ability to access the academic curriculum without specialised support.
+Additional assessments may be administered by the Inclusion team with the permission of parents, where a pupil may require specialised support.
 The College will look for creative routes to removing barriers to learning and positive steps to overcome difficulties.
+In exceptional circumstances, where the College is not able to sufficiently meet the pupil's needs, the criteria and rationale will clearly be described through the completion of the KHDA's non-admission notification procedure for students of determination.

-4.4 Admissions with the support of Individual Learning Assistants
+4.4 Admissions with the support of Individual Learning Support Assistants

 Where individual support is required on a daily basis throughout the school day, the College will partner with parents to recruit a suitably qualified Individual Learning Assistant (ILSA).
-Recruitment will be a joint venture between the Head of Inclusion and parents, but all Individual Assistants will be fully line-managed and supervised by the Head of Inclusion or SENCO and the relevant class teachers.
-Brighton College staff remain accountable for professional service delivery and the pupil will continue to receive expert Inclusion intervention from the College despite the introduction of a parent-employed Individual Learning Support Assistant (ILSA.)
-Class Teachers will remain responsible for differentiation and planning the support offered by the Individual Learning Assistant.
+Recruitment will be a joint venture between the Head of Inclusion and parents, but all ILSAs will be fully line-managed and supervised by the Head of Inclusion or SENCO and the relevant class teachers.
+Brighton College staff remain accountable for professional service delivery and the pupil will continue to receive expert inclusion intervention from the College.
+Class Teachers will remain responsible for differentiation and planning the support offered by the ILSA.